2dawng/checker/README.md

 - Board logic is separated from UI
 - Move validation is handled by the Board class
 - Game state management in Game class
+- AI logic in separate functions for easy modification
 - Constants are centralized for easy modification

 Feel free to modify and improve the code!